Bailey greeted me at the door.

 If you have a dog like Bailey who is a danger to your house and to themselves, this is the absolute best crate money can buy.
 You won’t have to worry when you leave the house about coming home to your pup in a bloody mess with a huge vet bill on your hands.
 Additionally, this crate is IATA certified so it’s perfect for air travel.

 Yes, the crate is expensive- one of the most expensive crates on the market.
 However, the piece of mind is worth it.
 Your dog will be safe in this crate and so will your house and all your possessions.
 Additionally, the quality construction of this crate means that it will be the last crate you ever need to buy.

 If your pup doesn’t have anxiety bad enough that it destroys its crate, well, count yourself lucky.
 There are plenty of less expensive crates that will hold your pup well, such as this one and that one.

 Click here to check it out!
 And, let them know that I sent you by typing ZEN5 in the promo code box!
-(You’ll get a nifty 5% discount.
+(We also get our readers a nifty 5% discount.
 Make sure you register with their site to apply the coupon.
-We’ll get a referral bonus too, just so you know!)
+We’ll get a referral bonus too, just so you know).